 These computers had their own set of advantages and disadvantages.

 - Consumed way less electricity.

 - Performed faster calculations than the previous computers.

 - The cost was marginally less than the 1st generation computers.

 - They were smaller in size still commercial use was not possible.

 - They could be used for specific purposes only.

 3rd Generation Computers

 The time between 1963- 1973 is the 3rd generation of computers.
-The 3rd generation computers came out to be the first most commercially used computers.
+The 3rd generation computers came out to be the first and most commercially used computers.
 These computers were compact, portable, and highly efficient.
 Moreover, the large transistors were miniaturized.
 They were placed into integrated circuits.
-This was a big leap for the advancement of technology.
+This was a big leap in the advancement of technology.

 These were also the first computers to use actual keyboards and mouse.
 Before them, punch cards were the input devices.
 These interfaced with an operating system and made the computer truly functional.